-- 1) Except for the Chair, any committee member or person who addresses the delegated committee meeting must address all remarks through the Chair. - 2) A committee member who is speaking must not be interrupted unless called to order when they must remain silent until the committee member raising the point of order has been heard and the Chairperson has ruled on the point of order.
+- 1) Except for the Chair, any committee member or person who addresses the delegated committee meeting must address all remarks through the Chair. - 2) A committee member who is speaking must not be interrupted unless called to order when they must remain silent until the committee member raising the point of order has been heard and the Chairperson has ruled on the point of order must not be accepted by the Chairperson.